shaikzhafir/go-blog/reviews/garden-of-forked-paths.md

 *"Time forks, perpetually, into countless futures.
 In one of them, I am your enemy"*<br><br>
 I will leave the rest of the novel to you, reader, to find out.
 I hope you end up in the timeline where you make the effort to find out what happens in the end.<br><br>
 This short story masterfully explores complex themes of determinism, free will, and the multitudinous nature of reality.

+Ok this post was written with the help of chatgpt and I can't help but feel its devoid of .. humanity? feels cold and boring and easily glazed over. lol.